ciro-maciel/website/expertise.md

 - UX/UI - transform a Figma job for Web/Mobile system

-<strong style="font-size:16px">Everything in the cloud (AWS Cloud Compute Service), paying only for the resources used</strong>

 <!--
 - create, maintain and feed Data Lake
 - UX/UI